 The treatment for Altitude sickness

-After our trip last year, Julia researched her symptoms on the Internet and was sure that she was suffering from AMS.
+After that year’s walk, Julia researched her symptoms on the Internet and was sure that she was suffering from AMS.
 Having experienced this some years before in the Canadian Rockies, she sought medical advice from the nurse at a specialist travel clinic.

 She was given information leaflet about the drug Dimoxyl, which Julia was able to purchase through private prescription from her doctor.